thiagoalves-dev/thiagoalves.dev/content/posts/en-us/should-you-use-api-resources-with-laravel-yes.md

 As the documentation itself says, this feature allows us to create a transformation layer between the models and the JSON responses to be returned.

-At first glance, it may seem like it doesn't make much difference, especially if you need to return the data the way it already is, but a few more details are enough for this feature to show its value.
+At first impressions, it may seem like it doesn't make much difference, especially if you need to return the data the way it already is, but a few more details are enough for this feature to show its value.

 ### Let's do it

-Our exercise today consists of the following: we need to search for a specific product and its data.
-Below we have the models to represent the product and category, in addition to the route of our API method.
+Our today's exercise consists of the following context: we need to search for a specific product and its data.
+Below we have the models to represent the products and categories, in addition to the route of our API method.

 ```php
 // app/Product.php